 In the Gmail app, a spinner on the composer screen allows us to select from which address we want to send an email.

 The term 'spinner' actually comes from older graphical interface elements used to show a range of options vertically.
 When Android was initially developed, it also adopted the same naming but has since evolved to use the word dropdown.
-Although now seen as a legacy term, it's baked so far into the core of Android that it still crops up.

 Where the confusion usually lies is that the most common animation used for loading is a spinning circle.
 Quite logically, an appropriate name for that animation would be "a spinner".